Sequential Auditing for f-Differential Privacy: Experiments

-Here, \(\tilde{n} = \max\{10^{-12},\, n + \tau\}\) with \(\tau \sim \mathrm{Laplace}(0, 2/\varepsilon)\), \(\rho_1 \sim \mathrm{Laplace}(0, 2/\lceil \tilde{n} \rceil)\), and \(\rho_2 \sim \mathrm{Laplace}(0, 2/\lceil n \rceil)\).
-Analogously, \cite{gonzalez2025sequentially} define DPGaussian and NonDPGaussian and we will consider all four mechanisms in our below evaluations.
+Here, \(\tilde{n} = \max\{10^{-12},\, n + \tau\}\) with \(\tau \sim \mathrm{Laplace}(0, 2/\varepsilon)\), \(\rho_1 \sim \mathrm{Laplace}(0, 2/\lceil \tilde{n} \varepsilon \rceil)\), and \(\rho_2 \sim \mathrm{Laplace}(0, 2/\lceil n \varepsilon \rceil)\).
+Analogously, \cite{gonzalez2025sequentially} define DPGaussian and NonDPGaussian, which should not be confused with the standard equal-variance Gaussian shift mechanism associated with $\mu$-GDP.
+In particular, we use the same claimed $T_{\varepsilon,\delta}$ described above but not the Gaussian/GDP curve.
 We notice in passing that the adjacency notion in \cite{gonzalez2025sequentially} deviates slightly from ours (exchanging records from a database vs. removing one), but this has little impact on the auditing itself.
-Below, we consider the remove database notion, which is reflected in the choice of databases $D=(0), D'=(0,1)$ by \cite{gonzalez2025sequentially}.
+Below, we consider the remove database notion, in the choice of databases $D=(0), D'=(0,1)$ by \cite{gonzalez2025sequentially}.
 We summarize the results of our simulation across $1,000$ runs by reporting the average rejection time $\bar n$ and the empirical standard deviation of these runs.
 Results are reported in Table \ref{tab:seq_audit_two_col_grouped}.
 For ease of comparison, we also cite the corresponding numbers by \cite{gonzalez2025sequentially} in the same table.

-\paragraph{Interpretation of the results} Across all simulated scenarios, our method consistently detects privacy violations much faster than \cite{gonzalez2025sequentially}.
-To see this, consider results for the NonDP algorithms in Table \ref{tab:seq_audit_two_col_grouped}.
-All privacy violations are detected eventually in all cases (rejection rates are $1$ for our method and for the method by \cite{gonzalez2025sequentially}).
-However, our sample sizes $\bar n$ required to reject privacy are on average much smaller; in the scenario $\varepsilon = 0.01$, our method only requires on average about $22\%$ and $26\%$ of the sample size compared to \cite{gonzalez2025sequentially}, and in the scenario $\varepsilon = 0.1$ relative effort drops even further to $13\%$ and $12\%$ respectively.
-These differences are very large, but they may still understate the real difference in efficiency, since \cite{gonzalez2025sequentially} report that their method struggles to detect any violations when $\ve>0.5$ (which is practically relevant).

-We believe that the improvement in performance is mainly due to using the more nuanced framework of $f$-DP for testing (and $\mu$-GDP in the Gaussian setting) compared to classical $(\varepsilon,\delta)$-DP and divergence-based approaches.
-We also remark that the standard deviations in Table \ref{tab:seq_audit_two_col_grouped} are slightly bigger for our method than for \cite{gonzalez2025sequentially}.
-This is driven by a small number of simulation runs, where samples until rejection are unusually large, though still much smaller than the typical sample sizes in \cite{gonzalez2025sequentially}.